Chapter 2 of Another’s Treasure

 “You can’t take what was freely given and I’d gladly give more of it, if you’ll take it.”

 The laugh she was about to make lodged in her throat as she looked into his eyes.
 The man meant every word.
 Realizing he could and probably would follow her regardless she accepted.
-She placed a bill under her water glass and waited by the door while he settled the bill then they headed out into frigid night air to her car.
+She placed a bill under her water glass as tip and waited by the door while he settled the bill then they headed out into frigid night air to her car.

 As he reached to open her door she turned to face him and found he was closer to her than she thought.

 “You know,” he said leaning in a little closer a smirk playing on his lips, “one might think you keep bumping into me on purpose.”

 Rolling her eyes she took a step to the left to put a little distance between them and instantly regretted the lack of warmth.
 “I just remembered I never asked your name or what you do for a living.”